kuchenrolle/redditquery/README.md

 If the index is build, you will be required to specify the range of months to build the index on, by specifying the first and last month to be processed:

 ```
--f --first: first month to be downloaded as YYYY/MM
+-s --start: first month to be downloaded as YYYY/MM
--l --last:  last month to be downloaded as YYYY/MM
+-e --end:   last month to be downloaded as YYYY/MM
 ```

 All other parameters are optional, here is what they do and their defaults: